-Justification.
-Sealing must be justified for each individual (c) confidential matter; blanket claims of confidentiality will result in the application to seal being denied.
+Sealing must be justified for each individual confidential matter; blanket claims of confidentiality will result in the application to seal being denied.
+All applications must provide the reason(s) the parties' interest in maintaining the confidentiality of the document(s) outweighs the public's right to access materials submitted in connection with a judicial proceeding.
 Counsel is strongly encouraged to consider carefully whether sealing or redaction is required for a given piece of evidence or argument.
 An application to seal that includes clearly meritless requests to seal or redact documents may be denied in its entirety.
-The parties must also meet and confer before filing an application to
+The parties must also meet and confer before filing an application to seal.